Akash-Singh82/AdminPanel-Backend/README.md

 # Admin Panel Backend (ASP.NET Core Web API)

 This is the backend API for the Admin Panel system built using **ASP.NET Core Web API**.
-It includes secure authentication, role-based access control, user management, and more.
+It includes secure authentication, role-based access control, user management,cache memory and more.

 ---